dansays/housesitter-instructions/README.md

 - 1 scoop dry food

 You can reach Beta's vet, Dr. Gorksi, at (213) 613-1537, during normal business hours: weekdays 8am-7pm, and weekends 8am-noon. **In the event of an after-hours emergency,** [ACCESS Specialty Animal Hospital](https://accessanimalhospitals.com) in Culver City is the nearest 24-hour emergency care facility.
 Jump in a Lyft, and give them a call at (310) 558-6100 to let them know you're on your way.
 Naturally, we'll reimburse you for any costs.

+If she happens to have an accident inside the house, wipe it up with paper towels and then pour a small amount of Nature's Miracle on it as well.
+It is located under the sink in a red jug.